nicholas-long/kb/hacking/to-try-lists/HTTP.md

       - bruteforce
     - drupal / silverstripe -> droopescan
   - check plugin versions for vulns exploit-db AND google

+## LFI or dir traversal
+- LFI or dir traversal
+  - auth / config files for this & other installed services
+  - ssh keys for usernames (linux and windows)
+  - jhaddix
+  - graceful security
+  - logs or writable files to poison for LFI
+  - check for Remote File Inclusion (rare)
+  - everything from "LFI procedure"
+  - list / enumerate running processes using proc pseudo files
+  - check user input just like injections (could be passed as filenames or to commands)
+  - sensitive files list
+  - open directories as files - see if directory listing supported (rare?)

 ## API and POST endpoints
 - API and POST endpoints